ogr09/phantomjs_doc_ja/Screen-Capture.md

 Beside PNG format, PhantomJS supports JPEG, GIF, and PDF.

-In the `examples` subdirectory, there is a script [rasterize.js](https://github.com/ariya/phantomjs/blob/master/examples/rasterize.js) which demonstrates a more complete rendering feature of PhantomJS.
+In the `examples` subdirectory, there is a script [rasterize.js](https://github.com/ariya/phantomjs/blob/master/examples/rasterize.js) (30 lines) which demonstrates a more complete rendering feature of PhantomJS.
 An example to produce the rendering of the famous Tiger (from SVG):

 ```
 phantomjs rasterize.js http://ariya.github.com/svg/tiger.svg tiger.png